-Students will be asked to play back a melody of approximately nine notes, either on their own instrument or on the pianoin the key of C, B^{\flat} , E^{\flat} , A^{\flat} , G, D, or A. The melody will be about an octave in range and will contain rhythmic figures which are slightly more difficult than those used in the rhythmic test for Level 6.
+Students will be asked to play back a melody of approximately nine notes, either on their own instrument or on the piano in the keys of C, F, B^{\flat} , E^{\flat} , A^{\flat} , D^{\flat} , or G. The melody will be about an octave in range and will contain rhythmic figures which are slightly more difficult than those used in the rhythmic test for Level 6.
 The examiner will name the key, play the tonic triad once, and play the melody twice.

-- 1. Students will be asked to play a short composition in a major or minor key equal in difficulty to the repertoire of Level 6.
-Students should be prepared to play music written for horn in E^{\downarrow} and D. - 2.
-Students will be asked to clap or tap the rhythm of a melody in $\frac{3}{4}$ or $\frac{6}{3}$ time.
+- 1. Students will be asked to play a short composition in a major or minor key equal in difficulty to the repertoire of Level 6. - 2.
+Students will be asked to clap or tap the rhythm of a melody in $\frac{2}{3}$ or $\frac{2}{3}$ time.
 A steady pace and rhythmic accentuation are expected.

-- (a) Sing or hum any of the following intervals after the examiner has played the first note once, OR - (b) Identify any of the following intervals after the examiner has played the interval once in broken form. - above a given note: any interval within the octave - below a given note: any interval within the octave except a diminished 5th (augmented 4th)
+- (a) Sing or hum any of the following intervals after the examiner has played the first note once, OR - (b) Identify any of the following intervals after the examiner has played the interval once in broken form. above a given note: any interval within the octave - below a given note: any interval within the octave except a diminished 5th (augmented 4th)